 One foggy night a captain saw a faint light directly in the path of his ship.
-He ordered his signalman to send out the message: “Alter your course ten degrees south.”
-The signalman did so, but back came the reply: “Alter your course ten degrees north.”
+Accordingly, he ordered his signalman to send out the message: “Alter your course ten degrees south.”
+The signalman did so, but the return reply was: “Alter your course ten degrees north.”

 With his pride hurt, the captain ordered that a second message be sent out: “Alter your course ten degrees south!
 I am a captain!”
-But back came the return message: “Alter your course ten degrees north!
+But the light still didn’t move, and the reply that came back was: “Alter your course ten degrees north!
 I am Seaman Third Class Jones.”

-At this point the captain was enraged and ordered that a third message be sent: “ALTER YOUR COURSE TEN DEGREES SOUTH!
+At this point, the captain was enraged and ordered that a third message be sent: “ALTER YOUR COURSE TEN DEGREES SOUTH!
 I AM IN A BATTLESHIP!”
-But he had to concede defeat when back came the message: “ALTER YOUR COURSE TEN DEGREES NORTH!
+The captain had to concede defeat, though, when the return message said: “ALTER YOUR COURSE TEN DEGREES NORTH!
 I AM IN A LIGHTHOUSE!”

-Disagreeing with God’s written word, the Bible, is about like that captain expecting that lighthouse to move for him.
+You disagreeing with God’s written word, the Bible, is about like that captain expecting that lighthouse to move for him.
 In the end, either in this life or in eternity, that’s not an argument that you are going to win.
 God’s word has stood, is standing right now, and will continue to stand.
-You disagreeing with it won’t change it.
-You getting mad at it won’t alter it.
-You resisting it will only hurt you.
+Therefore, you disagreeing with it won’t change it, you getting mad at it won’t alter it, and you resisting it will only hurt you.

 Jeremiah 5:14 is a very interesting verse.
 It reads:

-Notice that in this verse God compares His words to fire.
+Notice here that God compares His words to fire.
 When we think of fire, we think of its many advantageous uses.
-Fire can be used for illumination, cooking, warmth, purification, forging, etc. But God wasn’t telling Jeremiah that His words were going to be a blessing to the people of Judah.
-His point was, those words would destroy the people.
-The words would be the fire and the people would be the wood.
+For example, fire can be used for illumination, cooking, warmth, purifying, forging, etc. Interestingly, however, God wasn’t telling Jeremiah that His words were going to be a blessing to the people of Judah.
+Much to the contrary, those words were going to destroy the people.
+According to Jeremiah’s imagery, the words would be the fire and the people would be the wood.

 Here in America, we have reached a state as low as Judah’s.
 We argue with God’s word.
 We disagree with it.
 We doubt it.
 We scoff at it.
 We explain it away.
 We ridicule it.
 We ignore it.
-Therefore, as a nation, we stand as dried wood, ready to be consumed by the fire of God’s judgment.
+That’s why we, as a nation, stand as dried wood that is ready to be consumed by the fire of God’s judgment.